dkrey/ags_tumbleweed/doc/9verb_intro.rst

 	GUI_LANGUAGE

-Now simply translate that line with *DE, EN, ES, FR, PT or NL* to set the GUI to the corresponding language.
+Now simply translate that line to *EN, DE, ES, FR, IT, PT or NL* to set the GUI to the corresponding language.